 Get Off the Road

 Riding your bike lots but never raced?
 Racing is the ultimate test of your fitness and all round abilities on a bike.
 While websites such as Strava and Zwift give a rough idea of how you compare to others, you can’t beat actual elbow to elbow racing.
 British Cycling, TLI and Cycling Time Trials have events largely from March onwards in the UK.
-A good way to gauge fitness without taking the plunge into racing is to ride your local time trial course and time yourself, although it’s hard to produce the same effort when it’s not an actual race.
+A good way to gauge fitness without taking the plunge into racing is to ride your local time trial course and time yourself.
+Whilst it’s hard to produce the same effort when it’s not an actual race, this will give an rough guide to your fitness.

 Touring is not just slower bike riding, It’s a completely different state of mind and can be very rewarding.
 Rather like watching ‘slow TV’, forget about rushing around, ticking villages or castles off your list – take your time and see the ride as an experience rather than a challenge.